AmineBarrak/Compromised-IoT-Devices/README.md

 ## Reference

-Ce travail a ete publie dans QRS 2021:
+This work was published in QRS 2021:

 <a href="https://bit.ly/3HdRqra" target="_blank">Link to the paper</a>